Initial public offerings scheduled to debut next week

 Alzheon - Framingham, Mass., 6 million shares, priced $4-$6, managed by ThinkEquity/H.C.
 Wainwright.
 Proposed Nasdaq symbol ALZH.
 Business: Phase 3 biotech developing small molecule therapies for Alzheimer's disease.

+Uranium Trading Corp.- El Segundo.
+Calif., 4.5 million shares, priced $10-$12, managed by B. Riley FBR.
+Proposed NYSE symbol UTC.
+Business: Newly-formed vehicle investing in the civil uranium market.

+Vapotherm - Exeter, N.H., 4 million shares, priced $14-$16, managed by BofA Merrill Lynch/William Blair.
+Proposed NYSE VAPO.
+Business: Provides noninvasive breathing aids to treat respiratory distress.

-CNFinance Holdings - 6.5 million shares, priced $7.50-$8.50, managed by Roth Capital/Shenwan Hongyuan Securities.
-Proposed NYSE symbol CNF.
-Business: Provider of home equity loans in China.
+Weidai - China, 4.5 million shares, priced $9-$11, managed by Morgan Stanley/Citi.
+Proposed NYSE symbol WEI.
+Business: Provides an auto-secured loan platform for small businesses in China.